Undergraduate Course Catalogue

 Upper Division Courses and Descriptions

 Lecture/discussion—4 hours.
 Prerequisite: consent of instructor.
-Investigation of various subjects in contemporary and historical Native American language studies.
+Self-directed study of a Native American language using revitalization strategies.
+Origins of language endangerment and the importance of language for cultural reclamation.
 May be repeated for credit when a different topic is studied.
-GE credit: Div.—II.
-(I.) Mendoza, Spence
+GE credit: AH, DD, OL, WC.

 108. Indigenous Languages of California (4)